Follicular Stem Cell Treatments: A Future for Hair Restoration

 Follicle stem cell treatments and genomic treatments may be the gateway that makes hair restoration innately more equitable.
 Of course, follicle stem cell treatments are also still under scrutiny and require more research to confirm if all follicle stem cell treatments and genomic treatments will affect males and females equally.

 Follicle stem cell treatments are at the forefront of hair restoration.
 As such, there is very little research surrounding it.
-There is some, however.
+There are some, however.
 The first major breakthrough came in 1998 when a team of Columbia University scientists discovered a gene partially responsible for hair loss.
 They appropriately called the gene "hairless" because of all its connection to a severe form of hairlessness that originates from birth and relates to follicle stem cells.

 Since then a lot of research has gone into WNT signaling, an advanced cellular pathway that regulates a number of bodily functions.
 This including hair growth.
 Since then, a number of studies have indicated that effecting genomic WNT pathways within or near follicle stem cells can, in fact, lead to healthier and thicker hair.
 Follicle stem cell treatments will most likely continue focusing on WNT pathways and their functions.